vmendi/web-scrapping-agent/my_navigator_system_prompt_00.md

 - At the end of the Current State you will find a line that says [Current state ends here].

 # Response Rules
-1. RESPONSE FORMAT:
-- The fields in your JSON response are:
+1. When you need to output text in any step in addition or instead of calling a tool, this is the JSON format you must use:
 {{
     "evaluation_previous_goal": "Success|Failed|Unknown - Analyze the current elements and the image to check if the previous goals/actions are successful like intended by the task.
 Mention if something unexpected happened.
 Shortly state why/why not", "memory": "Description of what has been done and what you need to remember.
 Be very specific.
 Count here ALWAYS how many times you have done something and how many remain.
 E.g. 0 out of 10 websites analyzed.
 Continue with abc and xyz",